alterakey/trueseeing/README.md

 	$ docker run --rm -v $(pwd):/out -v ts2:/cache alterakey/trueseeing

-If you want to run statelessly you omit mounting volume onto /cache (not recommended for day-to-day use though):
+If you want to run statelessly you omit mounting volume onto /cache (not recommended for day-to-day use though; also see [#254](https://github.com/alterakey/trueseeing/issues/254)):

 	$ docker run --rm -v $(pwd):/out alterakey/trueseeing